Aaron Judge Player Props: Yankees vs. Astros

 Aaron Judge At The Plate

-- Judge has an RBI in 23 of 54 games this season, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in five contests.
+- In 41.8% of his games this year, Judge has had at least one RBI.
+He's picked up more than one in 23.6% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.